softwareguru/beamcollege-website/content/sessions/2025/dataflow-job-builder.md

 time_start: 2025-05-16T16:00:00.000Z
 time_end:   2025-05-16T16:30:00.000Z
 track: New features
+summary: "Learn how you can create low-code and no-code Beam YAML jobs in the Cloud Dataflow UI."
 ---

 Learn how you can create low-code and no-code Beam YAML jobs in the Cloud Dataflow UI.